 What do you recommend if I’m giving a kitchen related gift item?

 How much time does it take you to do a post?

-Well, it depends on the post, how much “journaling” I do along with the recipe.
-On average 1-3 hours, not including recipe development and cooking.
+Well, it depends on the post, how much “journaling” I do along with a recipe.
+On average 5-10 hours this includes recipe development, photography, editing and writing the post.

 Do you have a recipe for _______?

 The best way to see if I have a recipe on my blog is key in a recipe name or main ingredient into the “search this blog” bar .
 Top right of side bar, or look through the index on top bar or right side of home page.

 How can I contact you?

 Send an email to Abountifulkitchen@gmail.com I will do my best to respond quickly.

 Advice for new or young cooks, just starting out?

 Don’t ever say “I HATE cooking!”
 If you say you hate cooking, it will taste like you hate cooking.
 Grant loves to say “Words have creative powers”.
 He’s right.